DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

       self.prob_true[i] = round(0.75 - random.uniform(0.05, 0.65), 2)
 ```

 The last bandit has the highest win rate, which is .75, and the rest of them are randomized between .1 and .7.
 An alternative method is to hardcode the probabilities.
-I used the randomized approach to allow flexibility in specifying the number of bandits using `N_bandits` (or `number_of_bandits` inside the `BayesianAB` class).
+I used the randomized approach to allow for flexibility in specifying the number of bandits using `N_bandits` (or `number_of_bandits` inside the `BayesianAB` class).

-Next, we define two functions commonly used by all but the `Thompson Sampling` algorithms:
+Next, we define two functions used by several algorithms:

 ```python
   # Returns a random value of 0 or 1